- User Expectations

 - The link is to the plugin or theme authors own support website.

-- The link is posted by the plugin or theme author them selves to an external resource related to the topic.
+- The link is posted by the plugin or theme author themselves (or registered support users) to an external resource related to the topic.

 - The link is to resources on the WordPress.org website.

 - The link is to a reputable image-sharing service for screenshots.

 We do our best to keep the forums friendly and safe for all users and developers.
 In order to do so, topic content may be moderated and users may have their access restricted, should the moderation team feel it is appropriate.

 We aim to use this power lightly and as sparingly as possible, however in severe cases, users may be suspended and posts removed entirely.

 Common reasons for edits or suspensions include but are not limited to: